SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 SEKOIA.IO supports the following rule types:

-- Sigma: signature rules using the [Sigma detection language](#sigma-rules)
+- **Sigma**: signature rules using the [Sigma detection language](#sigma-rules)
-- CTI: rules based on Indicators Of Compromise (IOCs) coming from a Threat Intelligence feed.
+- **CTI**: rules based on Indicators Of Compromise (IOCs) coming from a Threat Intelligence feed.
 These rules automatically detect thousands of known malicious indicators (such as domain names, URLs, IP addresses, etc.).
-A CTI rule is already built-in to detect malicious activity based on a list of indicators from SEKOIA.IO's own Intelligence feed, continuously updated by our Threat & Detection Research team
+A CTI rule "SEKOIA Intelligence Feed" is already built-in to detect malicious activity based on a list of indicators from SEKOIA.IO's own Intelligence feed, continuously updated by our Threat & Detection Research team
-- STIX (deprecated): signature rules using the STIX Patterning language
+- **STIX** (deprecated): signature rules using the STIX Patterning language

 ## Rules Catalog